vlaetansky/Applied-Energistics-2-Unofficial/README.md

 Applied Energistics 2 crashing, have a suggestion, found a bug?
 Create an issue now!

 1. Make sure your issue has not already been answered or fixed and you are using the latest version.
 Also think about whether your issue is a valid one before submitting it.
-2. Go to [the issues page](https://github.com/xsun2001/Applied-Energistics-2-Unofficial/issues) and click [new issue](https://github.com/xsun2001/Applied-Energistics-2-Unofficial/issues/new)
+2. Go to [the issues page](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack/issues) and click [new issue](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack/issues/new)
+2.1 Alternatively, if you use AE2 outside of GTNH go to [the AE issues page](https://github.com/GTNewHorizons/Applied-Energistics-2-Unofficial/issues) and click [new issue](https://github.com/GTNewHorizons/Applied-Energistics-2-Unofficial/issues/new)
 3. Enter your a title of your issue (something that summarizes your issue), and then create a detailed description of the issue.
-    * Do not tag it with something like `[Feature]` or `[Bug]`.
-When it is applicable, we will take care of it.
     * The following details are required.
 Not including them can cause the issue to be closed.
-        * Forge version
         * AE2 version
         * Crash log, when reporting a crash (Please make sure to use [pastebin](http://pastebin.com/))
             * Do not post an excerpt of what you consider important, instead: